SEAVAX OCEAN PLASTIC CLEANER

 TANK TESTING - This water basin was especially constructed to one side of the Generating Works.
 The tank was filled with well water and plastic debris scattered to simulate ocean waste, then the pumps and filters were switched on.
 In the space of a few minutes, the tank was clear of flotsam.
 The Concept worked!

 The 'team' got their thinking caps on, with Chris Close as project director, and soon had ideas that were worth pursuing.
-Fortunately, their onboard technician was adept at building proof of concept machines, deftly forming aluminium sheet, timber and even the dreaded plastic, into the machine that proved the concept, back in 2016.
+Fortunately, their onboard technician was adept at building proof of concept machines, deftly forming aluminium sheet, timber and even the dreaded plastic, into the machine that proved the concept worked, back in 2016.

 SOLAR PIONEERS - Stephane Chopard & Raphaelle Javet (communications) and Raphael Domjan (pilot) on a visit to Herstmonceux Museum in August 2017.
 Raphael's Turanor PlanetSolar project set the benchmark when it comes to solar powered zero carbon transport.